 - calculating risks and reserves;

-- taking decisions on currency or interest fluctuations and hedging positions; and
+- taking decisions on currency and interest fluctuations and hedging positions;

-- preparing reports or returns to investors and the Cayman Islands Monetary Authority.
+- preparing reports or returns, or both, to investors or the Cayman Islands Monetary Authority.

-b) For financing and leasing business, CIGAs include:
+- for financing and leasing business, CIGA include:

 - negotiating or agreeing funding terms;